dantp-ai/self-attention-jax/README.md

-# attention-is-all-you-need-jax
-Implementation of Attention Is All You Need, in Jax
+# Implementation of Attention Is All You Need, in Jax